Biometris/statgenSTA/cran-comments.md

-## Patch release to comply with changes in upcoming version of lme4

-* Updated package tests.
+## Release with several extensions to plot functions, improved checks on input data, and some bug fixes.

 ----

 ## Test environments

-* local Windows 10 install, R 3.6.3
+* local Windows 10 install, R 4.0.2
-* Debian (on gitlab-ci), R 3.6.2
+* Debian (on gitlab-ci), R 3.6.3
 * R-hub (devel and release)

 ----